chainwayxyz/citrea-docs/technical-specs/characteristics/README.md

 * **ZK-rollup**: Citrea is a ZK-rollup.
 State transitions are verified using zkSNARKs.
 * **Type 2 zkEVM**: Citrea is a fully EVM-compatible, with only minor changes to block structure and tree/data storages that does not touch the application layer.
 Therefore, it is categorized as a Type 2 zkEVM.
-* **Citrea runs a zkVM**: Citrea uses Risc0 guest code for proof generation.
+* **Citrea runs a zkVM**: Citrea uses RISC Zero guest code for proof generation.
 It's also modular in the architecture, meaning that comes with easy modify & change with respect to the further developments in the area of zkVMs.
 * **cBTC**: Citrea uses BTC as its native token.
 To avoid confusion and improve on/off-ramp UX, Citrea’s native $BTC is referred to as $cBTC.

 ### Block Production: